Parental Alienation In Childhood

 There are many people who feel that they do not have any rights or options when trying to resolve an alienation situation as an adult child of divorce.
 They often feel as though they have no choice but to go along with the alienation and move forward in life alone without any support or protection.

 This can be a very difficult process for those that are involved in the alienation situation as an adult child.
 They often have little knowledge of the law, which can make it even harder to know what their rights are and how to get help.
 It is hard for them to feel empowered and take action when they cannot.
-It can be very upsetting to live with feelings of guilt or shame, because they were told that they would not be loved by their alienated parent if they made any demands from the unrelated parent, or even through therapy.
+It can be very upsetting to live with feelings of guilt or shame, because they were told that they would not be loved by their alienating parent if they made any demands or tried to contact their alienated parent.
+Or even went through therapy.